fdobrovolny/opentsdb_mqtt_exporter/README.md

 The order of the tags applied if using values is following:

-* properties from main json body
+* properties from the main json body
 * properties from the value (`extra_tag` in the example above)
 * properties extracted from the topic name
 * properties from the override config